canonical/microcloud/doc/how-to/initialise.rst

     Using address "2001:db8:d:100::169" for MicroCloud

-   Limit search for other MicroCloud servers to 2001:db8:d:100::169/64? (yes/no) [default=yes]: yes Scanning for eligible servers...
+   Limit search for other MicroCloud servers to 2001:db8:d:100::169/64? (yes/no) [default=yes]: yes Scanning for eligible servers ...
-   Space to select; Enter to confirm; Type to filter results.
+   Space to select; enter to confirm; type to filter results.
-   Up/Down to move; Right to select all; Left to select none.
+   Up/down to move; right to select all; left to select none.
           +---------+-------+----------------------+
           |  NAME   | IFACE |         ADDR         |
           +---------+-------+----------------------+